Sample Research-informed & Negotiated Action (RiNA) Projects

-This page highlights several ‘RiNA’ (research-informed & negotiated action) projects students have conducted – after STEPWISE-informed ‘apprenticeship’ lessons & activities – to overcome harms they determined in relationships among fields of science & technology and societies & environments (STSE).
-As shown at right, possible harms in STSE relationships often are controversial – sometimes known as socioscientific issues (SSIs).
+This page highlights several ‘RiNA’ projects students have designed & conducted – after STEPWISE-informed ‘apprenticeship’ lessons & activities – to overcome harms they determined in relationships among fields of science & technology and societies & environments (STSE).
+As shown at right, possible harms in STSE relationships often are controversial – seen as issues.
 We encourage students to conduct both secondary & primary research to learn more about harms / issues; and, then, develop & implement several co-supportive sociopolitical actions based on their research findings, previous education and general perspectives, priorities, etc.

 Research-informed Educational Actions

 Many students have used their research into STSE relationships, their previous education and experiences to develop actions – like those highlighted at right (below on phones) – that are meant to educate others about harms, issues and/or possible social &/or environmental changes.

 Research-informed Engineering Actions

 Students have used their research to design & implement engineering products & processes – like those highlighted at right – that function and promote social justice and/or environmental sustainability.
 As described here, we also have been working to encourage & enable students to mobilize their technologies across multiple actants.